cgkineo/adapt-kineoTheme/README.md

 **Examples complete with comments can be found in the [example.json](https://github.com/cgkineo/adapt-kineo-theme/blob/master/example.json) file.**

-### Background Images & Colors
+### Background Images

-It's now possible to add background images/colors to articles and blocks entirely via JSON.
+It's now possible to add background images to articles and blocks entirely via JSON.

 Here is an example of how to add a background image: